-Nothing beats a hot meat pie with mushy peas in winter!
+Nothing beats a meat pie with mushy peas!
 This recipe is a twist on a classic, swapping beef mince for kangaroo.

 Kangaroo mince is super-lean and a great source of protein.
 If its gamey taste has deterred you in the past, you’ll be pleasantly surprised with this guilt-free pie.

 Serve with mixed salad leaves drizzled with a little balsamic vinegar.